esrlabs/bake/documentation/install/install_bake.rst

 -------------------------------
 **Issue:**
 The installation of the bake gem does not start.
-(This is often caused by a password protected internat proxy.)
+(This is often caused by a password-protected internal proxy.)

 **Solution:**